SSWConsulting/SSW.Rules.Content/rules/choose-azure-services/rule.md

 * Azure
 * On-Premises
-* Other Clouds e.g. AWS, Netlify, GitHub Pages
+* Other Platforms e.g. AWS, Netlify, GitHub Pages
 * Hybrid

 ### 1.3 Frequency - How often does the app need to run?